Lady Margarita Armstrong-Jones

 Lady Margarita Elizabeth Rose Alleyne Armstrong-Jones (born 14 May 2002) is a member of the British royal family.
 She is the granddaughter of Princess Margaret and the grandniece of Queen Elizabeth II.
-As of 2025, she is 28th in the line of succession to the British throne.

-She was a bridesmaid at the wedding of Prince William and Catherine Middleton in 2011 and accompanies members of the royal family to public events.

-Lady Margarita is a jewellery designer and the creator of the bespoke jewellery label Matita.
+As of 2026, she is 29th in the line of succession to the British throne.
+Armstrong-Jones was a bridesmaid at the wedding of Prince William and Catherine Middleton in 2011 and accompanies other members of the royal family to public events.
+She is a jewellery designer and the creator of the bespoke jewellery label Matita.

 In 2023, she was the cover girl for the May issue of Tatler.

 Early life and family

-Lady Margarita was born The Honourable Margarita Armstrong-Jones on 14 May 2002 at Portland Hospital in London.
-She is the daughter of David Armstrong-Jones, 2nd Earl of Snowdon, who was styled as Viscount Linley at the time of her birth, and The Honourable Serena Stanhope.
-On her father's side, she is the granddaughter of Princess Margaret, Countess of Snowdon and Antony Armstrong-Jones, 1st Earl of Snowdon and a great-granddaughter of King George VI.
-On her mother's side, she is the granddaughter of Charles Stanhope, 12th Earl of Harrington and a descendant of Charles II.
-She was baptised Margarita Elizabeth Rose Alleyne, and was named after her grandmother and great-grandmother, Queen Elizabeth The Queen Mother.
+Margarita Elizabeth Rose Alleyne Armstrong-Jones was born on 14 May 2002 at the Portland Hospital in London.
+She is the daughter of David Armstrong-Jones, 2nd Earl of Snowdon, who was styled as Viscount Linley at the time of her birth, and the Honourable Serena Stanhope.
+On her father's side, she is the granddaughter of Princess Margaret, Countess of Snowdon, and Antony Armstrong-Jones, 1st Earl of Snowdon, and a great-granddaughter of King George VI.
+On her mother's side, she is the granddaughter of Charles Stanhope, 12th Earl of Harrington, and a descendant of Charles II.
+She was named after her paternal grandmother and great-grandmother, Queen Elizabeth the Queen Mother.

-She grew up at her family's three homes: a flat in Chelsea, London, a cottage on the grounds of the Daylesford Estate in Gloucestershire, and the Château d'Autet in France.
+Armstrong-Jones grew up at her family's three homes: a flat in Chelsea, London, a cottage on the grounds of the Daylesford Estate in Gloucestershire; and the Château d'Autet in France.
 As a member of the British royal family, she spends Christmases at Sandringham House and summers at Balmoral Castle.

-Her father succeeded his father as the Earl of Snowdon in 2017, which entitled her to use the title Lady.
-Lady Margarita's parents separated in 2020.
+Her father succeeded his father as Earl of Snowdon in 2017, which entitled her to use the title Lady.
+Armstrong-Jones's parents separated in 2020.

 Education

-Lady Margarita was first educated at Garden House School, a private school in the Royal Borough of Kensington and Chelsea before attending St Mary's School Ascot, a Catholic all-girls boarding school.
+Armstrong-Jones was first educated at Garden House School, a private school in the Royal Borough of Kensington and Chelsea, before attending St Mary's School Ascot, a Catholic all-girls boarding school.
 She later transferred to Tudor Hall School, an all-girls boarding school in Oxfordshire, where she studied art history, jewellery design, and photography for her A-levels.

 In 2020, she studied photography at Oxford Brookes University, switching for her second year to event management after the university moved its courses online due to the COVID-19 pandemic in the United Kingdom in her first year.
-Lady Margarita took life drawing, pottery, and watercolour painting courses at a small art school in Oxford.
+Armstrong-Jones took life drawing, pottery, and watercolour painting courses at a small art school in Oxford.

-In September 2022, Lady Margarita enrolled as a student at La Haute École de Joaillerie in Paris to study jewellery design, stonesetting, and wax carving.
+In September 2022, Armstrong-Jones enrolled as a student at La Haute École de Joaillerie in Paris to study jewellery design, stonesetting, and wax carving.